Improvisation Skills for communication enhancement while Mastering the Moment

-Today’s business environment has accelerated tremendously in recent years assisted by new technologies and social communication.
-However, direct individual and group communication is as critical as ever and today’s most successful managers and sales people rely on a critical set of collaborative tools for adapting to this ever-changing landscape – improvisational theatre communication techniques.
-This collaborative and bonding approach will focus on engaging and connected conversations, meeting management, time management and a collective team approach to problem solving and issues resolution.
+Today’s personal and business interactions have changed tremendously in recent years assisted by new technologies and virtual communication.
+However, person-to-person individual and group interactions are as critical as ever for today’s most successful managers and sales people.
+Through Improvisational theatre techniques, skills will be enhanced for engaging and connected conversations, meeting management, time management and a collective team approach to problem solving and issues resolution.

 The 5 Keys we cover are: